Chronic lymphocytic leukemia

 Green tea extracts for people with early-stage leukemia

 EGCG is generally considered safe, though, at high doses, it can cause complications, such as liver problems, and it may interfere with some medications.
 Side effects can include nausea, abdominal pain and indigestion.
 If you're interested in trying EGCG, talk with your doctor about the risks and benefits.
+Your doctor may suggest additional blood tests and exams to watch for signs of side effects.

 Coping and support